byu-cpe/ecen520_student/spi_download/spi_download.md

 Once you have created your constraints file, create a makefile rule named `synth_adxl362_top` that synthesizes your top-level design using the default parameters.
 This makefile rule should generate a log file named `synth_adxl362_top.log` and a .dcp file named `adxl362_top_synth.dcp`.
 Make sure all synthesis warnings and errors are resolved before proceeding with the implementation of your design.
-Carefully track the number of times you synthesize your design as this number will be required in the report section of this assignment.
+Carefully track the number of times you synthesize your design to complete this assignment as this number will be required in the report section of this assignment.

 ### Implementation